novatsuu/snf00/README.md

 This game contains scripts that reduce access between the PC and the user, impossible to close the game, or use your keyboard\mouse.

 **_If you want to stop the game, please consult the emergency closing mode_**

+### EMERGENCY CLOSING MODE
+The game prevents you from closing it, to scare you lol.
+If you want to close it, press ESC several times, this will stop the game entirely.
 </div>

 ## 🕵️‍♂️ MODDING, ETC.